13TRIS/13TRIS/docs/SRS.md

 The users of our application will be able to create an account with a username and password.
 This will create a new unique user with a UUID, which will be used later to identify a player, store data about him and show his rank in the leader board.
 It is also important for keeping track of sessions.

 #### 3.1.2 Logging in and out
-For a player to identify himself and keep a record his various informations (wins, status, etc.), they can log in to their account.
-Once [x] for checkbox checked
+For a player to identify himself and keep a record of his various informations (wins, status, etc.), it is possible to log in to an account.
 After creating an account the user will be able to sign in and play the game.
 If he finished playing he is able to log out manually in case he shares his device, has multiple accounts or just want to be cautious about his privacy.
-This will also make it easier for us to create a leaderboard later on which displays the best player of all time or the best recent player.
+This will also make it easier for us to create a leaderboard later which displays the best player of all time or the best recent player.

-[x] keep me loged in -> login

 #### 3.1.3 Searching a match
 In the application the user will be able to search for a match.
 If the user decides to search for a match he will be marked as "searching".
 All users who have this status come into question for being matched against one another.

 ####3.1.4 Basic functionality of playing Tetris
 As we are making a tertis game the most important functionality is playing tetris.
-At first we implement it for one player alone aka infinity mode.
+At first we implement it for one player alone (also known as infinity mode).

 #### 3.1.5 Playing 1 vs 1 against another player
-Than we implement the 1 vs 1 mode.
+After implementing the basic functionaliyt of Tetris we plan on making the 1 vs 1 mode work.

 ####3.1.6 Creating or deleting a user
 If the user wants to he will be able to delete his account.
+However, this is more of an administrative feature.

-###Until June, we want to implement:
+####Until June, we want to implement:

 ####3.1.7 Choosing an opponent
-The player will be able to choose wether he wants to play against a human or the computer.
+The player will be able to choose whether he wants to play against a human or the computer.

 ####3.1.8 Playing a bot game
-We re planning on implementing the function
+We are planning on implementing the functionality of playing bot games.

 ####3.1.9 Viewing the leader board
-The user will be able to see the all time or recent leaderboard.
+The user will be able to see the best players on a leaderboard.

-###Optional features are:
+####Optional features are:

 ####3.1.9 Edit and view profile
 A possible feature in the future would be to expand the accounting system in a way that allows the user to view other profiles and edit his own profile.